Models, Theories & Frameworks

 The Seven Doors model

-The Seven Doors model developed by Les Robinson, provides a framework for change at the community level.
+The Five Doors model developed by Les Robinson, provides a framework for change at the community level.
 The model determines that change occurs at the collective level through social diffusion or peer contact, rather than at the individual level.
 Robinson uses the analogy of a behaviour change facilitator firing arrows packed with information and facts randomly at the target population in the hope that the arrows will hit their mark.
 In this approach, there is a ‘change space’ (willingness to receive and act on change) that every person is in and different behaviour change processes influence people according to their change space.

 Through surveys, Robinson determined what prompted people who had made significant and long term changes in their lives.
 It was found that 19% received information arrows, 6% received bad news or a shock; and 75% interacted with a significant person and a critical, behaviour changing conversation occurred.